Herminio Aquino: Early life and education

-Career
+Business career

 As a businessman, he held various top-management positions that included vice president of G.A.
 Machineries Inc. from 1974 to 1981, senior consultant of Management and Investment Development Associates Inc. from 1972 to 1985, and vice president of Circa Nila Development Corp. from 1981 to 1985.

-Political life
+Political career

-After the People Power Revolution in 1986, he was invited by his relative by marriage the President Corazon Aquino to join the government.
+After the People Power Revolution in 1986, he was invited by his relative by marriage, President Corazon Aquino to join the government.
 He served as deputy executive secretary and minister of the Ministry of Human Settlements from 1986 to 1987.

 Aquino ran for congressman and won as the representative from the 3rd district of Tarlac from 1987 to 1998.
 Since Philippine laws limit a congressman to serve only for three consecutive terms, he ran as Tarlac provincial vice governor under Margarita "Ting-Ting" Cojuangco, sister-in-law of Corazon Aquino.
 He won the election and served from 1998 to 2001.
 He ran again for his second term in 2001 but together with Mrs. Cojuangco, lost to Lakas-NUCD-UMDP candidates.